HackusatePvP/qQueue/README.md

 # qQueue
-A simple Queue plugin designed for HCR @ FrozenHQ Network
+A simple Queue plugin designed for HCR @ FrozenHQ Network.
+This requires qLib which I can not upload to github (obviosuly).

 ## API
 qQueue has a very important object called QueuePlayer which will store all queue information dealing with players.
 To access to the object simple do the follwoing.